SamiUddin-tech/Video-Analysis/README.md

 # Video-Analysis

-## Grab and Run Yolov5 using OpenCV
+## Grab and Run Yolov5 using PIP Package